 Then add in the tear cover returns.
 This means every copy not sold at the retail level is thrown away at the store in mass-market (after tearing off the cover and only returning the torn covers to the publisher for full credit).
 But trade paperbacks come back to the publisher who can resell it or sell them as “hurt or bargain books” and get their print costs back.

 Complain all you want amount CBA publishers being expensive and maybe even greedy.
-I’ve heard the litany for over 30 years.
+I’ve heard the litany for nearly 40 years.
 It just isn’t that cut and dried.
 CBA books are not expensive.
 Going to a movie is expensive. $27 for three to see “The Lion the Witch and the Wardrobe” – not including food?
 My Bible cost less than that.

 I hope this helps you understand the biz side of the industry a little better.
 Most complaints are solved when an understanding of the facts is presented.
 Most complaints derive from a lack of knowledge which leads to dissatisfaction.